Crayford Cargocat

 Transcraft 1600PL Privateer

-Notes: Similar in concept to the Cargocat and Trooper, the Privateer is a vary simple vehicle, with a small engine compartment up front, a basic set of twin seats up front in a very simple driver position, and a rear area which is mostly a flat bed, with a small sunken box-like area behind the front seats.
+Notes: Similar in concept to the Cargocat and Trooper, the Privateer is a very simple vehicle, with a small engine compartment up front, a basic set of twin seats up front in a very simple driver position, and a rear area which is mostly a flat bed, with a small sunken box-like area behind the front seats.
 The cargo "bed" is surrounded by a tubular framework, with roll bars behind the seats and extending to the front.
 The body of the Privateer is made from reinforced glass-fiber composites with molded-in color of the buyer’s choice.
 The chassis is steel, and the suspension is 8x8 and each axle has independent suspension.
 The brakes are designed so that the Privateer may steer in almost the same manner as a tracked vehicle’s pivot steering; the Privateer may in fact turn completely around inside of its own length of 2.74 meters.
+The Privateer is powered by a Reliant 848 gasoline engine developing 40 horsepower.
 Options include a passenger seat beside the driver’s seat (which may be folded or removed entirely), an enclosed cabin (which is also made from glass-fiber composites), a reinforced roll cage, a windshield, and a tow hitch.
 The Privateer was bought in small numbers by the British MoD, but is believed to no longer be in service.

 Price